a2ys/blog/src/content/blog/contributing.md

   - Add a new blog post to the `src/content/blog` directory.
 You can use an existing post as a template.
 You can learn markdown syntax [here](https://www.markdownguide.org/).
   - Then add your information with the file name the same as your `author` property set in the blog post in the `src/content/author` directory.
 You can take help from the existing files.
   - Also, don't forget to add your avatar image in the `public/` directory.
 You can use the existing images as a reference.
 You can add any image as your avatar, but make sure it's square and not too large.
+  - If you want to add a thumbnail image for your blog post, add it to the `public/` directory and use the file name in the `thumbnail` property of your blog post.
+It is optional but recommended.

   For example, if your author property is `aayush-shukla`, then create a file named `aayush-shukla.md` in the `src/content/author` directory.